Bee Removal Cost

 Have a beehive and wondering how much is bee removal?

 Bee removal cost can vary depending on your situation.
 There are many different cases to look at…

 - Is the hive visible or inside a structure?

 - How high up from the ground is it?

-In addition to these questions asked over the phone you’ll receive a detailed description of the service FirstChoice Bee Removal provides to help you remove your bees.
+When we get the calls of potential clients asking how much is bee removal we ask those valuable questions followed by a detailed description of the FirstChoice Bee Removal services provided to help you get rid of your bees.
 Your removal will come with a 30 day warranty for any visible hive while 1 year warranties come with any removal inside structures such as walls, roofs, water boxes, ground, and floor spaces.